 Interest clubs can be really enjoyable.
 And they’re often excellent ways to get new ideas and have some social interaction.
 But peaceful?
 Not always…

-*NOTE: The title of this post is a line from Daryl Hall and John Oates’ Rich Girl.
+*NOTE: The title of this post is the title of a song by Saint Etienne.